 Expands protections to domestic workers and non-employees.
 New York now provides protections against all forms of workplace discrimination to all non-employees (contractors, subcontractors, vendors, consultants, or others providing services in the workplace).
 In addition, domestic workers (individuals employed in a home or residence for the purpose of caring for a child, serving as a companion for a sick, convalescing or elderly person, housekeeping, or for any other domestic service purpose) are now protected from all forms of discriminatory harassment.
 Effective Date: October 11, 2019.

 Statute of limitations for sexual harassment claims increases.
-The statute of limitations for sexual harassment claims increases from one to three years.
+The statute of limitations for sexual harassment claims filed with the New York State Division of Human Rights increases from one to three years.
 Effective date: August 12, 2020.

 Punitive damages and attorneys’ fees.
 Private employers may now be liable for punitive damages in discrimination cases.
-In addition, a prevailing party shall be awarded attorneys’ fees (as opposed to an award of attorneys’ fees being discretionary); provided that prevailing defendants show that the underlying complaint was frivolous.
+In addition, a prevailing party may be awarded attorneys’ fees; provided that prevailing defendants show that the underlying complaint was frivolous.
 Effective Date: October 11, 2019.

-Policy requirements.
+Policy and training requirements.
 Employers must provide their employees notice about the employer's sexual harassment prevention policy in English as well as the employee's primary language.
-The policy must be provided “at the time of hiring and at every annual sexual harassment prevention training.”
+Notice of the policy must be provided “at the time of hiring and at every annual sexual harassment prevention training.”
+Notice of the employer’s training materials must also be provided at every sexual harassment prevention training.
 Effective Date: Immediately.

 Arbitration prohibited.
 As part of the 2018 amendments to address workplace sexual harassment, arbitration of sexual harassment claims was prohibited.
 The new laws extend this prohibition to all discrimination and harassment claims.
-However, the Southern District Court of New York recently ruled that the prohibition against arbitration of sexual harassment claims was preempted by the Federal Arbitration Act.
+However, the Southern District Court of New York recently ruled that the prohibition against arbitration of sexual harassment claims was preempted by the Federal Arbitration Act and compelled arbitration of the underlying claims.
 Therefore, it is likely that the new requirement will be similarly unenforceable.
 Effective Date: October 11, 2019.